datacarpentry/openrefine-socialsci/episodes/01-introduction.md

 - "Experiment with OpenRefine’s user interface."
 - "Locate helpful resources to learn more about OpenRefine."
 keypoints:
-- "OpenRefine is a powerful, free and open source tool that can be used for data cleaning."
+- "OpenRefine is a powerful, free, and open source tool that can be used for data cleaning."
 - "OpenRefine will automatically track any steps allowing you to backtrack as needed and providing a record of all work done"
 ---